 From an operating system perspective, support for basic file APIs like open/close and read/write have existed for a few decades.
-Developers writing applications in higher level languages may be programming with libraries that provide more convenient APIs.
+Developers writing applications in higher-level languages may be programming with libraries that provide more convenient APIs.
 Those libraries will eventually call these APIs internally.

-Both Windows* and Linux* support memory-mapped files, a feature which has been around for a long time but is not commonly used.
+Both Windows* and Linux* support memory-mapped files, a feature that has been around for a long time but not commonly used.
 For persistent memory, the APIs for memory mapping files are very useful; in fact, they are at the heart of the persistent memory programming model published by the Storage Networking Industry Association (SNIA).